 We are dependent on a limited number of suppliers for the supply of products and components used in the manufacturing process of our products.
-Our top three suppliers provide us with products and components that constituted 46%, 44% and 48% of our total net sales for the years ended December 31, 2013, 2014 and 2015.
+Our top three suppliers provide us with products and components that constituted 46%, 44% and 48% of our total net sales for the years ended December 31, 2013, 2014 and 2015, respectively.
+For the three month periods ended March 28, 2015 and April 2, 2016, our top two suppliers provide us with products and components that constitute 42% and 38%, respectively, of our total net sales.
 Our Exogen system undergoes final assembly with components procured from various suppliers, including a transducer, which is a key component that is supplied by a single source supplier.
 GelSyn-3, Supartz FX and Durolane are supplied by single-source third-party manufacturers.
 We also have a supply agreement with Advanced Biologics LLC, or Advanced Biologics, through October 2018 to purchase our OsteoAMP product.
 We may not be able to renew or enter into new contracts with our existing suppliers following the expiration of such contracts on commercially reasonable terms, or at all.